Poppyritchie/Assessment3/index.md

 <!--- PROJECT DESCRIPTION: In a few sentences, describe what the project is and does, who it is for, and a typical use case.
 This should be suitable for a catalog, poster, or other display material about the project. --->

-The colourful night light provides 3 different colour lights that light up a dark room.
-It will change colour depending on it's positioning as the side is facing the front will light , it will switch between red, green and orange.
-It is suitable for any age and gender as it has a diverse style with a simple marble look.
-The colours are also used as very simple which therefore makes it suitabe for male and female bedroom or area.
+The colourful night light projects 3 different colour lights that will light up a dark room.
+It changes colour depending on the cubes position, this mean the side that is facing the front will light up, it will switch between red, green and orange.
+It is suitable for any age and gender as it has a modest style with a simple marble look.
+The LED colours that are used are also very simple which makes it suitabe for a male and female bedroom or area.

 <!--- SECONDARY IMAGE: Provide some other image that gives a viewer a different perspective on the project such as more about how it functions, the project in use, or something else.
 This should not just be a different angle of the same object.
 It should show the project in use if the first image didn't show that, or somehow tell us a different story about the project. --->